To Repair Or Replace, An Owners Dilemma

 6. The cost of a repair is over half the cost of a replacement

 Experts recommend replacing your furnace when repair costs exceed 50% of the cost of a replacement as a general rule.
-And for older heating systems that have exceeded 75% of their life expectancy, you should consider purchasing a new furnace once repair costs exceed one-third of the replacement cost.
+And for older heating systems that have exceeded 75% of their life expectancy, you should consider installing a new furnace once repair costs exceed one-third of the replacement cost.

 7. You're thinking about selling your home